-Our courses and field-based experiences strive to help students develop spiritual strength, intellectual capacity, noble character, and a desire for lifelong learning and service.
+Our courses and field-based experiences strive to help students develop spiritual strength, intellectual capacity, noble character, and a desire for lifelong learning and service to children and adolescents in particular, but also to the adults who nurture them.
 We endorse the aims of a BYU education, including academic excellence, social competence, and meaningful collaboration.

-This graduate program evaluates students in these three areas: (1) Knowledge, (2) Performance/Skills, and (3) Professional Dispositions/Work Characteristics.
+This graduate program evaluates students in these three areas:

+- (1) Knowledge,

+- (2) Performance/Skills, and

+- (3) Professional Dispositions/Work Characteristics.

 These general overriding areas inform the more specific training objectives of the program, in particular preparing students for competencies as outlined in the NASP Training standards.
 These 10 specific competencies are listed in the knowledge section below and are also the basis for the Practicum/Internship section of this handbook.